Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions

 \section{Conclusions}

-Augmenting data with subtle and consistent discriminative features is one effective approach to achieving reliable few-shot fine-grained visual classification (FGVC).
+Augmenting data with subtle and consistent discriminative features is one effective approach to achieving reliable few-shot FGVC.
 In this paper, we introduce a diffusion-based model solution that explores latent instance similarity relationships within labels and employs external data for feature referencing, achieving enhanced data augmentation through detailed reinforcement.
 The experimental results validate that solely employing a diffusion-based class generation model for data augmentation cannot effectively address the challenge of few-shot learning.
 In contrast, our method leverages the constraints of similar relationships within labels and the reference from external knowledge, effectively alleviating label feature contamination and achieving a substantial performance improvement.
 We also qualitatively and quantitatively validated the impact of utilizing reference knowledge from different classes on the model.
 Our approach can effectively extract knowledge from similar subclass data while avoiding the influence of irrelevant subclasses.
 Besides, one thing should be noted, our method primarily relies on label similarity for feature constraints, potentially overlooking underlying cross-hierarchical label relationships.
 In the future, we aim to explore additional correlated information, such as cross-hierarchical label relationships or structural information in a single-instance feature, to further enhance the model's generalization capabilities.

 \ifCLASSOPTIONcompsoc